This blog was originally published on July 24, 2020.

-The Government of Manitoba announced its finalized plan on July 23, after consultation with public health officials, members of the public and industry.
+Manitoba entered phase four of its multi-phased reopening plan on July 25 after consultation with public health officials, members of the public and industry.

 The province continues to caution that if the public health indicators and results or guidelines demand it, certain measures may be further eased, restricted or re-introduced.

 The following sections outline the changes that have been implemented since July 25.

 The following measures were introduced during phase four effective July 25 and continue to apply to all areas of Manitoba except the Winnipeg Metropolitan Region, Little Grand Rapids and northern Manitoba: